|

 mbstowcs - convert a multibyte string to a wide-character string

-, the mbstowcs() function converts the multibyte string src to a wide-character string starting at dest.
+If dest is not NULL, the mbstowcs() function converts the multibyte string src to a wide-character string starting at dest.

 At most n wide characters are written to dest.